The Importance of Burial Insurance

 - State of Residence: Some burial insurance plans are not approved in every state.

 The most common age of availability is 50-85.
-Your options will vary depending on your health, your state of residence, and if you are younger than 50 or older than 85
+Your general health, your state of residence, and if you are younger than 50 or older than 85 will determine your options

 People in these situations need burial insurance:

 - Those who have no life insurance coverage.

 - Those whose savings are not enough to cover the cost of a funeral.

 - Those whose family and friends do not have the financial capacity to cover the cost of funeral and burial expenses.